InMotion Hosting Review: Pros & Cons

 What attracts their customers is versatility.
 Whether you’re a beginner, pro, or somewhere in the middle, In motion hosting probably has an option that will work for you.
 Plus, their streamlined site builder makes it a breeze to get started.
-And of course, we have to mention that the company is an accredited member of the Better Business Bureau since 2003, who has given it an A rating.
+And of course, we have to mention that the company has been an accredited member of the Better Business Bureau since 2003, which has given it an A rating.

 Here are some quick facts before we dive in:

 - The cheapest plan starts at $2.99 a month

 - Users get unmetered monthly data transfers for all plans